Ricsmokey/Event-Calendar-Analyzer/README.md

 # The Calendar Navigator

-A Python web scraper that navigates through an interactive calendar to collect all available showtimes for **Masquerade NYC** — an immersive theater experience.
+A Python web scraper that navigates through an interactive calendar to collect all available showtimes for **Masquerade NYC** — a theater experience.
+It automatically collects all available and limited show dates and exports a CSV dataset.

 ---